DylanCS1/s1_manager/README.md

 <!-- ISSUES -->
 ## Reporting Issues

 If you observe any issues using the S1 Manager tool, please check if this issue is already documented by checking the [issues][issues-url] page.
-If not, then fill out a new issue providing as much detail as possible.
-Additionally, if you launch the S1 Manager tool with `--debug` argument, verbose logging is generated which may assist in troubleshooting.
+If not, then fill out a new issue providing as much detail as possible including any inputs, observed behavior/errors in the UI, etc. Additionally, if you launch the S1 Manager tool with `--debug` argument, verbose logging is generated which may assist in troubleshooting.
+If you can easily replicate the issue please do so with debug logging enabled and provide the log file.
 > **Important Note:** The debug logging is quite verbose and can include tens of thousands of lines.
 Additionally, your API Token will be displayed in plaintext so this should not be used except for troubleshooting.
-When done, the log should be properly purged from your file system.
+When done, the **s1_manager_debug** log should be properly purged from your file system.

 ```sh
 python s1_manager.py --debug